bksteiny/bksteiny.github.io/_posts/2016-12-03-devopsdayskc2016-sponsor-mgmt.markdown

 ##### Logo Publishing

-In order to publish a sponsors logo, one had to make a Pull Request on the [https://github.com/devopsdays/devopsdays-web](devopsdays-web) GitHub repo.
+In order to publish a sponsors logo, one had to make a Pull Request on the [devopsdays-web](https://github.com/devopsdays/devopsdays-web) GitHub repo.
 I have the ability to use GitHub Enterprise at work, and I love it, so I was pretty pumped about this because it’s really the first time I had a reason to use GitHub outside of work.
 There wasn't a lot to it.
-The folks in charge of that repo created [https://github.com/devopsdays/devopsdays-web/blob/master/CONTRIBUTING.md](great documentation), which made it really easy to test and contribute changes.
+The folks in charge of that repo created [great documentation](https://github.com/devopsdays/devopsdays-web/blob/master/CONTRIBUTING.md), which made it really easy to test and contribute changes.
 It was really my first chance to contribute content to a project that included more than my immediate team (or even teams within my organization).

 ##### Tweets

 Once the logo was published, we shared our appreciation with the world by thanking our latest sponsor via Twitter.
 The Tweet had to at least include a 'thank you', the sponsor's Twitter handle, and the level of sponsorship.
-Even though I don't have any social media presence anymore (unless you count [https://www.linkedin.com/in/cdstein](LinkedIn)), I took the lead on Tweeting the 'thank yous'.
+Even though I don't have any social media presence anymore (unless you count [LinkedIn](https://www.linkedin.com/in/cdstein)), I took the lead on Tweeting the 'thank yous'.
 At first, I really didn't know what to put, Tweeting wasn't a natural thing for me to do.
 However, as time went on, the weirdness started to wear and I didn't worry about whether or not I was going to say the wrong thing.

 There were times when we had multiple sponsors sign-up within the same day or two, so we tried not to overlap the a 'thank you' Tweet within the same 24 hour period.
 When this occurred, setting calendar reminders for this helped me keep track of who to thank and when to thank them.